distillpub/post--circuits-curve-circuits/pages/article.md

-<h4>Artificial Neuron Surgery</h4>

-Another way to test our artificial curve detectors is to use them in place of InceptionV1's natural ones and see how it affects the model's performance.
-When we remove InceptionV1’s 3b curve detectors entirely, the model’s top-5 accuracy across 2000 validation set images drops from 88.6% to 86.3%.
-When we replace 3b curve detectors with our artificial curve detectors more than half of this drop is recovered, with an accuracy of 87.6%.
-Note that we're likely not mimicking the exact conditions the model was trained under<d-footnote>The InceptionV1 model we’ve been looking at was originally trained at Google using a precursor to the Tensorflow library that no longer exists, and the code used to train it has been lost.</d-footnote>, but our initial experiments suggest that injecting our artificial curve detectors recover more than half the hit in top-5 accuracy across 2000 ImageNet validation images caused by ablating 3b curve neurons altogether.
-Specifically, the vanilla model archives 88.6% accuracy, 87.6% with substituted artificial curve neurons, and 86.3% with no 3b curves.
-We suspect that tuning normalization or adding in color contrast detectors to our currently grayscale artificial curve neurons are low hanging fruit for reducing this gap.

-We can also get a qualitative sense for the differences by looking at a saliency map of dataset examples that cause curve detectors to fire strongly.
+We can also get a qualitative sense for the differences by looking at a saliency map of dataset examples that cause artificial curve detectors to fire strongly<d-footnote>Since our artificial curve detectors don't respond to color, there are likely many false-negatives where natural curve detectors correctly catch that our artificial ones don't.
+Our goal in building artificial curve detectors isn't perfection, but to show that we can use the circuit patterns described in this article to roughly approximate the curve detection algorithm in InceptionV1.</d-footnote>.

 import Surgery from 'pages/aann/surgery'